MainulDip/Java-Backend-Study/Java-Lang-Note.md

 https://www.baeldung.com/java-method-references

 ### Covariant/Output-type and Contravariant/Input-type  (`<? extends R>, <? super T>`):
 As-for-example Stream's map accept `Function<? super T, ? extends R>` functional type where T is a contravariant which is used for input-type and R is the return/output-type, which is a covariant.
+So in simple term `<? extends T>` is covariant and `<? super R>` is contravariant.

+Another example is `forEach(Consumer<? super E> action)`, here the foreach accepts an argument of Consumer interface type, which is a contravariant or `in` for kotlin.

 * invariant means, exact type (aka, neither covariant nor contravariant)

+* In terms of kotlin, `consumer-in/super` and `producer-out/extends`.